-Meanwhile, bring a large pan of salted water to the boil.
-Add the tagliatelle and cook for the length of time suggested on your packet.
+Bring a large pan of salted water to the boil.
+Add the tagliatelle and cook for the length of time directed on the packet.

-Drain the tagliatelle, return it to the pan with the parsley butter and toss together.
+Drain the tagliatelle, return to the pan with the parsley butter and toss together.

 For the courgettes/zucchini

 Heat the olive oil in a large frying pan/skillet over a medium heat.
 Add the the courgettes /zucchini and toss in the oil.
 Sauté for 3–5 minutes turning frequently until cooked through and beginning to colour.